Document Type : Original Research Article

 1

-Department of Community Medicine, Faculty Member of Medicine School, Tehran University of Medical Sciences, Tehran, Iran
+Assistant Professor, Department of Midwifery, Faculty of Medicine, Alborz University of Medical Sciences, Alborz, Iran

 2

-Department of Midwifery and Reproductive Health, Faculty of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran
+Associate Professor, Department of Community Medicine, Faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran

 3

-Department of Environmental Health Engineering, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran
+a) Professor, Department of Environmental Health Engineering, Faculty of Public Health, Tehran University of Medical Sciences, Tehran, Iran b) Department Associate Professor, Center for Air Pollution Research, Institute for Environmental Research, Tehran University of Medical Sciences, Tehran, Iran

 4